juanmsl/CPP-Nonogram/README.md

 # Nonogram
-Project of algorithm's analisys subject, wich consist in design and develop an algorithm that resolve nonograms
+Project of algorithm's analisys subject, wich consist in design and develop an algorithm that resolve nonograms.
+This is the full version of the project, all that implies an algorithm solution nonograms

 ## Prerequisites